teddywafula/laravelEcommerce/README.md

 - Run php artisan l5-swagger:generate to generate api documentation
 - Open swagger documentation at url you configured at L5_SWAGGER_CONST_HOST/api/documentation i.e =http://127.0.0.1:8000/api/documentation

+### Deploying on AWS Lambda
+- you can install serverless on your machine
+- then go to root of project, modify env, then run sls (serverless) deploy